Syed-Niaz/Bellabeat-Capstone-Project/README.md

 - Steps covered
 - Calories burned

+**Set Goal Alert**
+App can set goals like steps covered and calories burned for each user and alert them when they have achieved them.
+In-built BMI calculator in th app can help in setting customized goals for each user.

 **Rewards**

 Customers can get rewards based on their activity level.
 As per the benchmark set.
 'Active Users' may qualify for rewards like customer points or discounts on their next purchase of a Bellabeat product.
 Thus encouraging a healthier lifestyle and may also increase sales.